 Last week’s blog was about five favorite ArcGIS Online maps of US data.
-This week I offer five favorite ArcGIS Online maps using world data.
-Like the US maps, these work on Mac or PC, tablet or smartphone.
+This week I offer five favorite ArcGIS Online maps (or capacities) using world data.
+Most of these work on Mac or PC, tablet or smartphone.
 Each of these can be experienced by clicking on the map or using the short url.

 3. Recent Earthquakes, http://esriurl.com/recentquakes

-Explore the last three months of earthquakes, classified by magnitude and containing attributes of date and depth.
+Explore the last 30 days of earthquakes, classified by magnitude and containing attributes of date and depth.
 Watch local concentrations, identify global patterns.